-Robert Kiyosaki is very good at explaining the traits and characteristics you need to become a wealthy person.
+Robert Kiyosaki is very good at explaining the traits and characteristics you need to become wealthy.
 And he also talks a lot about why the poor stay poor while the middle class stays in the middle class and why the rich keep getting richer.

-So he talks a lot about the mindset, traits, and characteristics and what you have to do with money to become a rich person.
-What do you have to do with money to make it into more money for yourself?
+So he talks a lot about the mindset, traits, and characteristics and what you have to do with money to become rich.
+What do you do with money to make it into more money for yourself?
 And he explains it all in easy-to-understand terms.

 Robert Kiyosaki is an American businessman and author.
 He wrote Rich Dad, Poor Dad in 1997 when he started his rich dad brand.
 And it’s the first in the series of Rich Dad books.
 So the guy behind the book, Robert Kiyosaki, has predominantly built his wealth through real estate and stock market investing.
 He also goes on throughout his book and talks about building wealth through owning a business.
 He is a very wealthy man and an expert in personal finance.